sandipbhowmik/abb-demo/task5-observability/README.md

 ## 2) Components Involved

+- Below are the components which are used in this observability requirement.

 | Component                               | Purpose                                                  |
 |----------------------------------------|----------------------------------------------------------|
 | OpenTelemetry Collector Deployment     | Runs inside AKS, hosts OTLP receiver and Azure exporter  |